‘I was terrified’: Montevallo High School student recovering from broken neck - Shelby County Reporter

 Lost in transit

-Still in pain and now riding in a shaky helicopter, Hannah was given some medicine to help ease the discomfort, but that also had its disadvantages.
+Still in pain, and now riding in a shaky helicopter, Hannah was given some medicine to help ease the discomfort, but that also had its disadvantages.

 “During a normal day, I probably would have loved every second of the thrill of being in a helicopter,” she said.
 “But it was bumpy, and I just remember getting sick.
 Every time I would throw up, I was worried I was going to paralyze myself or do more damage.”